KhronosGroup/glTF/specification/2.0/README.md

 In this model it is not possible to specify a reflectance value for non-metals, where a reflectance value of 4% (0.04) is often used.
 The `roughness` property is related with the `glossiness` parameter in the specular-glossiness model and is defined as `roughness = 1 - glossiness`.

-The following table lists the allowed types and ranges for the metal-roughness model:
+The following table lists the allowed types and ranges for the metal-roughness model

 | Property | Type | Range | Default Value | Space | Description |
 |:--------:|:----:|:-----:|:-------------:|:-----:|:-----------:|
 |**name**|`string`| | | |The user-defined name of this object.|